Kacper1104/CourierCompany/README.md

 # CourierCompany

-This is aproject created for Software Design classes by Kacper1104 and Biadek
+This is a project created for Software Design classes by Kacper1104 and Biadek